 However, if you’re looking for more action, you can instead visit Rarotonga for great restaurants, cultural shows, and live music.
 With beach activities, villages, and numerous day tours, there’s something for the whole family to enjoy.

 Honeymooners and couples may want to choose to stop in Aitutaki for a romantic experience unlike any other.
 The blue lagoon and spa treatments will calm the mind and soul, and the delicious cuisine will satisfy all hunger pangs.
-When you’re ready, head out to discover the island via a leisurely bike ride, or brush up on your fishing techniques.
+When you’re ready, head out to discover the island via a leisurely bike ride or brush up on your fishing techniques.

-Yet another spectacular destination to charter a yacht in the South Pacific are the Solomon Islands.
+Yet another spectacular destination to charter a yacht in the South Pacific is the Solomon Islands.
 Famously entangled in WWII, many artifacts remain submerged below the brilliant blue waters.
 In addition, the 1,000+ islands are studded with coral reefs and atolls bursting with turtles, fish, and sharks.
 An experience guaranteed to impress even the most seasoned divers.

 With such enormous biodiversity, fishing in the Solomon Islands is also top-notch.
-Sportfishing, river fishing, the Soloman islands have it all.
+Sportfishing, river fishing, and the Soloman islands have it all.
 For a different vantage point, head outside the capital of Honiara to hike through ancient villages.

 Or, true adventurers can choose to climb the 1,770m tall Kolombangara Volcano.
 Most interestingly, take advantage of your yacht charter and visit one of the remote islands where indigenous people still live without electricity or running water.

-Don’t delay, make your dream a reality by contacting us about our best Tahiti and South Pacific yacht charters!
+Don’t delay.
+Make your dream a reality by contacting us about our best Tahiti and South Pacific yacht charters!